 Do you take credit cards?
 C'mon!
 It's just a shitty barn!
 Cash-money, baby!

 Do you sell food?
 Enos Farms is on-hand for every show.
 They provide A-MAZING chow at reasonable prices, including veg and GF options.
 Please patronize them.
-We used to start a charcoal grill every show, but we've found that it largely went unused, so we got rid of it for this season.
+We used to start a charcoal grill every show, but with Enos Farms serving such tasty food it has gone to the scrap heap.
+You can bring your own picnic, but leave the brats at home.

 Can I bring my own beverages?
 Please no carry-ins.
 We sell wine, beer, some soda and water at our cash bar.